Growing up on a farm in Custer, Michigan, Ed Mikulskis learned to love the feel of his hands in the dirt.

 The travel for treatments and appointments proved grueling—about 20 trips to Grand Rapids, which took close to two hours drive time each way.

 After his Nov.
-15 bone marrow transplant, Mikulskis spent three weeks recovering at the Lettinga Impatient Cancer Center unit in Spectrum Health Butterworth Hospital.
+15 bone marrow transplant, Mikulskis spent three weeks recovering at the Lettinga Inpatient Cancer Center unit in Spectrum Health Butterworth Hospital.

 Ever the farmer and fix-it man, Mikulskis had never been much into technology.
 But he and his wife Skyped with their children and grandkids to keep in touch.